 New York's Electric Grid Prepared to Meet Winter Demand

-RENSSELAER, NY (11/23/2020) (readMedia)-- The New York Independent System Operator (NYISO) today reported that electricity supplies in New York State are expected to be adequate this winter, with a total of 42,277 megawatts (MW) of power resources available to meet forecasted peak demand conditions.
+RENSSELAER, NY (11/28/2022) (readMedia)-- The New York Independent System Operator (NYISO) today reported that electricity supplies in New York State are expected to be sufficient this winter to meet forecasted peak demand conditions, with a total of 43,184 megawatts (MW) of supply available, including imports from neighboring regions.

 Winter Demand Forecast

 The NYISO forecasts that peak demand for winter 2022-23 will reach 23,893 MW, based on expected winter temperatures.
 The forecast represents an increase of 685 MW over last winter's actual peak demand of 23,235 MW, reached on January 11, 2022.
 In addition to analyzing expected temperatures, the NYISO runs scenarios of more extreme cold weather that would increase demand for electricity.
 The NYISO's extreme winter weather scenario shows that peak demand could increase to as much as 26,086 MW and when coupled with expected availability of natural gas for power generation would result in a projected surplus of 1,620 MW.